wolfSSL/meta-wolfssl/README.md

 To run meta-wolfssl image on the QEMU (Quick EMUlator) you can follow these general steps.
 For this example we will use the Yocto Project Poky.
+Refer to:
+[Yocto Project](https://docs.yoctoproject.org/brief-yoctoprojectqs/index.html) for a detailed guide.

 1. Initialize the Build
 This can be done by running these commands: